Stephen O'Rahilly

 Sir Stephen Patrick O'Rahilly (born 1 April 1958) is an Irish-British physician and scientist known for his research into the molecular pathogenesis of human obesity, insulin resistance and related metabolic and endocrine disorders.

-Education
+Early life and education

-O'Rahilly was born in Dublin, Ireland and educated at Beneavin College.
-He attended University College Dublin to study medicine.
+O'Rahilly was born on 1 April 1958 in Dublin, Ireland.
+He was educated at Beneavin De La Salle College in Finglas, Dublin.
+He studied medicine at University College Dublin, graduating in 1981 with Bachelor of Medicine, Bachelor of Surgery, Bachelor of Obstetrics (MB BCh BAO) degrees.
+He later continued his studies and completed a Doctor of Medicine (MD) degree in 1987.

 Research

 O'Rahilly undertook research into Type 2 diabetes and insulin resistance at the University of Oxford and Harvard Medical School, before joining the University of Cambridge where he is a Professor of Clinical Biochemistry and Medicine, Director of the Wellcome-MRC Institute of Metabolic Science-Metabolic Research Laboratories, Director of the MRC Metabolic Diseases Unit and co-director of the Wellcome-MRC Institute of Metabolic Science.
 He is also the scientific Director of the National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre, Associate Faculty at the Wellcome Trust Sanger Institute and honorary consultant physician at Addenbrooke's Hospital, Cambridge.
 He is a professorial fellow of Pembroke College, Cambridge.